Paul Reynolds (musician): Career

 Reynolds left the band in 1984, after the release of The Story of a Young Heart, two years before the band broke up.
-When it was reformed in 1989 by singer Mike Score, Reynolds and the remaining members decided not to rejoin.
+When it was re-formed in 1989 by singer Mike Score, Reynolds and the remaining members decided not to rejoin.
 Reynolds and his fellow ex-members did, however, reunite with Score for a one-off performance in London in 2003 for VH1's Bands Reunited television program.
 Before the performance, Reynolds was interviewed about why he left the band; he claimed that he was too young for the "rock 'n' roll lifestyle" and that he was exhausted from all of the performances.

 In 2018, Reynolds and the other original members of the band met with Mike Score to record a new album, the first with the complete classic line-up since 1984, entitled Ascension.
 The album features the main songs from the band's career accompanied by the Prague Philharmonic Orchestra.
 In 2019, Reynolds reunited with his former music companions to record an album called Inflight (The Extended Essentials).
+In 2021, the original lineup again reunited temporarily to record another album with the Prague Philharmonic Orchestra, String Theory.